Chapter Nine: The Case of the Ingenious A

 | 127.
 Stier's Riverdale |

 Lovering might have started working on Law’s design around June 12, a month before Law asked him to draw up a contract.
-Of course, that Thornton reacted positively to an eccentric floor plan on June 24 doesn’t necessarily prove that it was Lovering's design.
+Of course, that Thornton reacted positively to an ingenious floor plan on June 24 doesn’t necessarily prove that it was Lovering's design.
 It might have been Law’s idea drawn by Lovering, but it certainly wasn’t Thornton’s idea.

-Law had an unanticipated problem that they solved together in a way the proves Lovering designed the house.
-Laying out the lot with commissioner's surveyor also entailed deciding how to level the lot.
+When going over the lot with the surveyor, Lovering decided the house needed another story.
 As well as facing an angled intersection, Lot 1 in Square 689 had a slope angling down to C Street.
 It could not be leveled to accommodate the design.
 Law wrote an addendum to the contract, already 8 pages long, that explained that “Mr. Lovering will have an additional story to make….”
 The addendum also stipulated that "any alteration in the above plan to be allowed for by either party as may be settled between themselves or arbitrators."
 It designated Hoban and another builder to “arbitrate on any points of dispute.”
-There was no mention of Thornton.(16)
+There was no mention of Thornton.
+That wasn't a case of two gentlemen being careful not to stain their relationship with business.
+In August 1799, Thornton wrote to Law primarily about Thornton helping to arbitrate a business dispute unrelated to the house.
+At that time, three months of work had been done on his house, but Thornton didn't mention that.
+He closed the letter, in rather flowery language, with thoughts on friendship and the doings of the larger Mount Vernon family where Law was at that moment and of which he longed to be included: "I often wish to see you, but you will say this is a selfish desire.
+I own it while you are at so charming a place."(16)(24)

-Finally, Lovering had a misunderstanding with the commissioners that proved that Thornton didn't design Law's house.
-Lovering still had two more payments to make to the board for the lot he bought near Law's houses.
+A misunderstanding Lovering had with the commissioners also suggests that Thornton didn't design Law's house.
+Lovering still had one more payment to make to the board for the lot he bought near Law's houses.
 He asked the board that future payments for his Executive Office design be used to cover another payment on the lot.
 The board claimed it had never said it would pay him more than $300.
 They advised him to take cash and not the lot.
-On October 4, he handed the board a letter protesting their not paying him more: “I devoted Chearfully my time and Attention to the Offices and have saved you at least 10,000 in particularizing the Building & c. and tho it would be natural for you Gentlemen unacquainted with the trouble of architectural details to under estimate my Services.…” Would he have insulted Thornton if he had been involved in designing Law’s house?(17)
+On October 4, he handed the board a letter protesting their not paying him more: “I devoted Chearfully my time and Attention to the Offices and have saved you at least 10,000 in particularizing the Building & c. and tho it would be natural for you Gentlemen unacquainted with the trouble of architectural details to under estimate my Services.…” Would he have insulted Thornton if he had been involved in designing Law’s house?(17) The commissioners didn't budge, for Lovering's own good.

-In November 1799, there was a conjunction of gentlemen inspecting the houses Thornton supposedly designed who then repaired to Mount Vernon.
-If he had designed them, then that the moment passed without his name being associated with the designs is amazing.
-The letter Law wrote in April 1800 describing his ovals rooms also described the General’s visit to the house in November 1799.
-Law claimed that “General Washington was so pleased with it, that he said 'I would never recommend to a wife to counteract her husband's wishes but in this instance, and I advise Mrs. Law not to agree to a sale.'"
-During his visit, the General also saw his own houses and because he spent a night with the Peters across Rock Creek, could easily check on Tayloe’s house.
+Meanwhile, there is no evidence that Law alluded to Thornton having anything to do with house.
+That is surprising given that in November 1799, Law's, the General's and Tayloe's houses were much on gentlemen's minds thanks to the General's November visit to the city.
+In the letter Law wrote in April 1800 describing his house, he mentioned the General’s inspection.
+Law claimed that he “was so pleased with it, that he said 'I would never recommend to a wife to counteract her husband's wishes but in this instance, and I advise Mrs. Law not to agree to a sale.'"
+The General also saw the two houses he was having built to board congressmen.
+Because he spent a night with the Peters across Rock Creek, could easily have checked on Tayloe’s house.
 On his return to Mount Vernon, he was accompanied by Law and Commissioners Thornton and White.
 There is no reason to expect that those gentlemen would celebrate William Lovering for what he did, but they might give their fellow gentleman and charming friend Thornton a pat on the back.
-Then, two weeks after the General’s visit, Thornton himself joined White in writing about Law’s and Tayloe’s house.
-They formed the board and wrote a letter alerting President Adams that for lack of money the President's house might not be finished when he moved to the city.
-If so, they claimed there were three houses that might be rented each better than what the president rented in Philadelphia.
-In a private letter sent in December, White revealed what houses he and Thornton had in mind: Tayloe's house, Law's house and the country style house Daniel Carroll had built in 1798 just south of Capitol Hill.(25)

 Certainly, that Thornton climbed through the kitchen window to get inside suggests he had some authority, though his friendship with Law and his touring with Mrs. Law's sister might have given him sufficient license to do that.
 But how does one account for Mrs. Thornton's criticism of the oval drawing room's low ceiling?
 Her husband likely informed it.
-In 1797, Thornton had written to Dr. Fothergill about the Capitol's as yet unbuilt grand oval vestibule that was 114 feet in diameter and "full of broad prominent lights and broad deep shadows."
+In 1797, Thornton had written to Dr. Fothergill about the Capitol's as yet unbuilt grand oval vestibule that was "full of broad prominent lights and broad deep shadows."
 He originally called the grand oval vestibule “the dome.”
 Perhaps, when he saw the floor plan for Law’s house, he did not understand that the oval rooms would be 12 and 10 feet high.
 Fitting oval rooms into a five story townhouse was alien to Thornton's sensibilities.
-By the way, Tayloe's oval room also had a 12 foot ceiling.
+By the way, Tayloe's oval room also had a 12 foot high ceiling.

-All that said, Thornton did draw a design for Law, and Mrs. Thornton’s diary provides the only evidence that he did.
-Perhaps because drawing a stables doesn’t qualify one for designing an elegant five story brick house with oval rooms, historians don’t mention it.
-Also, any inference that the genius who designed the stables behind a house also designed the house is dangerous in this case.
-There is conclusive documentary evidence that Lovering designed the stables and coach house next to Tayloe’s house.
-The plans are annotated in Lovering’s hand.
-However, the excitement Mrs. Thornton exhibited for the stables in contrast to her recent criticism of the house proves that her husband didn’t design the house.
+Thornton did draw a design for Law, and the excitement Mrs. Thornton exhibited is striking.
 On February 27, 1800, she wrote "Dr. T- received a note from Mr. Law enclosing a rough Sketch of a plan for a Stables & c. behind his house which is five stories before and three behind, which Dr. T- had promised to lay down for him as he had suggested the ideas - The Stables and Carriage house are to be built at the bottom of the lot and the whole yard to be covered over at one Story height, and gravelled over, so as to have a flat terrass from the Kitchen story all over the extremity of the lot....
 Dr. T- engaged in the evening drawing Mr. Law's plan."
 That was her only description of a Thornton design.
-The boarding house on Square 689 would advertise that it could accommodate 60 horses but evidently no one ever credited Thornton, which was likely fine with a gentleman of his reputation.(27)
+The boarding house on Square 689 would advertise that it could accommodate 60 horses but evidently no one ever credited Thornton, which was likely fine with a gentleman of his reputation.
+Also, any inference that the genius who designed the stables behind a house also designed the house is dangerous in this case.
+There is conclusive documentary evidence that Lovering designed the stables and coach house next to Tayloe’s house.
+The plans are annotated in Lovering’s hand.(27)

 Ridout suggests that Thornton's design for the Octagon was the catalyst for his life long friendship with Tayloe.
 Actually blood horses were, but it's a nice conceit.
 As it turned out, Thornton's friendship with Law did not last long.
 In March 1801, Thornton wrote to Law and lamented: “For a long time past I imagined that I perceived in your behavior a reserve and distance which forbade that free communication with you that frequently took place from a sincere friendship on my part, which I flattered myself was mutual.”
 The matter was that Law thought Thornton was favoring the west end of the city.
 Obviously, Thornton had not designed Law’s premier house in the east end.(28)